snowman-repos/book/project_managers/README.md

 Am I a great Web Project Manager?
 No, but I strive to be and so should you.
 Is the above a complete list of everything that separates great Web Project Managers from the not so great?
 No, but it’s a bloody good start.

-What do you think separates a great Web Project Manager from an average one?

 WHAT ON EARTH IS A KPI?
 A KPI, or Key Performance Indicator, is simply a measurable metric by which a project can be judged as a success or not in accordance with the client’s primary aims for the project.
 For each KPI a pre-launch metric is recorded and post-launch the same metric is recorded, thus providing the data for an objective comparison.